History of Region 13

-The American Youth Soccer Organization (AYSO) was founded in 1964 by European soccer enthusiasts living in Torrance, California.
-Forty years ago, in 1972, Pasadena, Altadena and La Cañada players separated from the second region to form in AYSO (Arcadia), starting the thirteenth region in AYSO’s history.
-Today, nearly 650,000 boys and girls and 250,000 volunteer coaches, referees and administrators are members of AYSO.
-There are now over 1600 regions in all with over 50,000 teams.
-Region 13 is one of the largest regions in the country, providing recreation and personal development for over 3,400 boys and girls aged 4 through 18.
+When AYSO was founded in 1964 by European soccer enthusiasts living in Torrance, California, Torrance became Region 1, followed by Arcadia (Region 2).
+In 1972, Pasadena, Altadena and La Cañada players separated from Arcadia to form the thirteenth region in AYSO’s history (hence, Region 13).
+Today, nearly 650,000 boys and girls and 250,000 volunteer coaches, referees and administrators are members of AYSO, comprising over 1000 regions in all with over 50,000 teams.
+Region 13 is one of the largest regions in the country, providing recreation and personal development for over 2,000 boys and girls and aged 4 through 18.

-Region 13 has been a pioneer of new ideas in leadership, organization and community involvement.
-In 1973, we were one of the first Regions to establish girls soccer.
+Region 13 has been a pioneer of new ideas in leadership, organization, and community involvement.
+In 1973, the region’s second year, we were one of the first Regions to establish a soccer program for girls.
 In 1974, Region 13 became the first to organize and operate using established business management and marketing principles.
-In 1975, AYSO Region 13 was the first to create an investment fund for the development of community recreational facilities.
-We fostered the concept of making shin guards mandatory.
-This history of success has created a tradition of excellence in which we can all take pride.
+In 1975, Region 13 was the first to create an investment fund for the development of community recreational facilities.
+We also fostered the concept of requiring shinguards.

-For example, between 1976 and 1978, Region 13 was the driving force behind the conversion of parking lot H into the fine playing fields that exist now in front of the Rose Bowl.
+Between 1976 and 1978, Region 13 was the driving force behind the conversion of parking lot H into the playing fields (Area H) that the community enjoys now in front of the Rose Bowl.
 We have contributed hundreds of thousands of dollars and spearheaded lighting projects in Pasadena, Altadena and La Cañada.
 Annually, we help fund field fertilization and sprinkler maintenance of many of the playing fields in our Region.
-We are the envy of many AYSO Regions as we enjoy the privilege of playing most all of our games on Saturdays in a single general area, either the Rose Bowl-Brookside complex or the Victory Park-Pasadena High School area.
-This situation is a direct result of our Region’s approach to being a good neighbor.

-In 1982, Region 13 contributed $38,247 to the City of Pasadena, concluding a five-year joint venture to build the restroom, storage, and snack bar facility at Brookside, which was dedicated to the memory of AYSO volunteer Edward Lapointe, Region 13’s Field Manager.
-Also, our Region was the largest private contributor ($30,000) to the funds for the installment of field lighting at Victory Park in 1986.
-In 1989, we donated $21,000 for the installation of lights on the upper field area of Victory Park for additional evening practices.
-In 1992, we provided over $18,000 to improve and maintain local school and park fields.
-In 1997, we contributed over $100,000 to a $550,000 joint Region 13, City of Pasadena and Pasadena Unified School District lighting project that will light fields at Victory Park, Pasadena High School, John Muir High School and Washington Middle School.
-We have also contributed over $10,000 to replace and rehabilitate the sprinkler systems at Muir High School and Pasadena High School.
-In 1998, in combination with Pasadena Southwest Little League, we invested $60,000 in the complete renovation of McKinley Field.
+From 1977-1982, Region 13 contributed funds to the City of Pasadena as part of a five-year joint venture to build the restroom, storage, and snack bar facility at Brookside, which was dedicated to the memory of AYSO volunteer Edward Lapointe, Region 13’s Field Manager.
+Also, our Region was the largest private contributor to the funds for the installment of field lighting at Victory Park in 1986.
+In 1989, we donated funds for lights on the upper field area of Victory Park for additional evening practices.
+In 1997, we participated in a joint venture with the City of Pasadena and Pasadena Unified School District to light fields at Victory Park, Pasadena High School, John Muir High School and Washington Middle School.
+We have also helped replace and rehabilitate the sprinkler systems at Muir High School and Pasadena High School.
+In 1998, in combination with Pasadena Southwest Little League, we invested in the complete renovation of McKinley Field.

-Accomplishments like these obviously require lots of work and dedication.
-Luckily, Region 13 has a strong leadership base that we urge you to join.
 Welcome to AYSO Region 13.
-We have a history of success.
-You have become a part of our tradition of excellence in leadership, community involvement and child development that will remain favorably with you and your children for the rest of their lives.
+We have strong leadership, a vibrant community, and a history of success.
+Join us, and become a part of our tradition of excellence in leadership, community involvement and child development that will remain with you and your children for the rest of your lives.